War in Afghanistan (2001–2021): 2010–2011: Strategic agreements and death of Bin Laden

-Tensions between Pakistan and the US were heightened in late September 2011 after several Pakistan Frontier Corps soldiers were killed and wounded.
-The troops were attacked by a US piloted aircraft that was pursuing Taliban forces near the Afghan-Pakistan border, but for unknown reasons opened fire on two Pakistan border posts.
-In retaliation for the strike, Pakistan closed the Torkham ground border crossing to NATO supply convoys for an unspecified period.
+Tensions between Pakistan and the US increased in late September 2011, after several Pakistan Frontier Corps soldiers were killed and wounded.
+The troops were attacked by a US piloted aircraft that was pursuing Taliban forces near the Afghan-Pakistan border, but for unknown reasons, opened fire on two Pakistan border posts.
+In retaliation, Pakistan closed the Torkham ground border crossing to NATO supply convoys for an unspecified period.
 This incident followed the release of a video allegedly showing uniformed Pakistan soldiers executing unarmed civilians.
-After the Torkham border closing, Pakistani Taliban attacked NATO convoys, killing several drivers and destroying around 100 tankers.
+After the border closing, Pakistani Taliban attacked NATO convoys, killing several drivers, and destroying around 100 tankers.
 ISAF forces skirmished Pakistan's armed forces on 26 November, killing 24 Pakistani soldiers.
 Each side claimed the other shot first.
 Pakistan blocked NATO supply lines and ordered Americans to leave Shamsi Airfield.